-Warhammer 40000 Darktide is one of those games that gets immersive as your progress further.
-You start taking on a variety of missions and begin your grind to level up your trust rank.
-Now here’s the kicker.
-The game somehow becomes buggier as your progress further.
-But fear not, space marine, we got you covered with our detailed guide on different types of errors.
-We’ll also help you address them with effective solutions that will finally solve the Darktide crashing issue.
+Warhammer 40K Darktide is one of those games that gets immersive as you progress.
+You start taking on a variety of missions and begin your grind to level up.
+However, here’s the kicker: The game becomes buggier as you progress.
+However, you are not alone, as many people have also been experiencing the same crashing issue in Darktide.
+But fear not, Space Marine, I have you covered with effective fixes to the different types of errors.

 Warhammer 40k Darktide Error Codes Fixes

 Before we move on to the individual problems and their solutions, I recommend you go through the simple solutions of testing your internet connection, updating your drivers, and validating game files, as these are the most common causes of most errors.

 The error code 2001, also known as ‘non-existent channel error’ in Warhammer 40k Darktide, can pop up for many reasons.
 These include poor internet connection or outdated drivers.
 A popular solution among the community is to disable IPv6.

 As the primary cause of the issue is an unstable connection to the servers, IPv6 could be the one breaking it.
 To do so, go through these steps:

 - Click on Start Button > Search Network Connections > Press Enter.

 - Right-click on your Connection > Click on Properties > Uncheck IPv6 > Click OK.

 Darktide Error Code 2003 & 2007

 The error codes 2003 and 2007 show up when you get disconnected from the game server.
 This can occur at any point, followed by a ‘lost connection‘ error screen.
 While sometimes rejoining the game is possible, you’ll mostly face Darktide crashing on you.
 While the developers did address code 2007 on launch, it still runs rampant for some.